 Randolph & Top Gun 2

-Top Gun 2 is set to debut June 26th of 2020.
+Top Gun 2 debuted in May of 2022.
 Fans of Randolph might assume we’re the clear choice for this movie (and we were requested by Tom Cruise himself), but Ray-Ban has gained the placement.

 When other sunglasses manufacturers decided to move overseas, Randolph Engineering decided to stay right here in Randolph, Massachusetts.

 "Randolphs are handcrafted by 50+ experts over the course of 6 weeks in 200+ steps to solder, bend, shape, plate and polish each pair.
 Some of our employees have worked with us for over 30 years.
 One special employee even designed his own machine at home and brought it in to improve the manufacturing process.
 He still uses it today.
 We’re proud of who we are and the legacy we have created as a small family business."